jonbirge/cspeedtest/man/cspeedtest-int.1.md

 # EXAMPLES

-    cspeedtest -t 10 >> log.txt
+    cspeedtest-int >> log.txt

-Measure network speed for 10 seconds and log the value to a file.
+Measure network speed and log the value to a file.

-    cspeedtest -i

-Run in interactive mode in an infinite loop, measuring network speed every 7 seconds.

 # DIAGNOSTICS